 Chief Rudzinski is a 1987 graduate of Franklin and Marshall College with a degree in Government and a minor in American History.
 The week following graduation, he was hired by the Manheim Township Police Department in Lancaster County, and has been there ever since.
 He worked his way up through the ranks and was promoted to Chief of Police in 2017.

 In addition, Chief Rudzinski has a Master’s Degree in Criminal Justice from Boston University and is a 2011 graduate of Northwestern University’s School of Police Staff and Command.
-Chief Rudzinski is a strong advocate of the accreditation program and has been an assessor since 2008.
-He is currently the Vice-Chairman of the Pennsylvania Law Enforcement Accreditation Commission and Vice-President of the Central Pennsylvania Chiefs of Police Association.
+Chief Rudzinski is a strong advocate of the Pennsylvania Chiefs of Police Association's Law Enforcement Accreditation Program and has been an assessor since 2008.
+He is currently the Chairman of the Pennsylvania Law Enforcement Accreditation Commission and Vice-President of the Central Pennsylvania Chiefs of Police Association.

 Chief Rudzinski is active in the Knights of Columbus and is a Board Member of the PA Dutch Council Boy Scouts of America.
 He has been married to Stephanie for 23 years, and they have two children and one grandchild.